Services to empower survivors of domestic violence

 I would like to thank you from the bottom of my heart for the place My Sister's Place provided for my daughter and I to stay. - A client, after finding her own apartment

-In 2012, more than 90% of families who left our emergency shelter moved to more stable, safe homes.
+In 2013, 92.3% of families who left our emergency shelter moved to more stable, safe homes.
 That means they did not return to their abusers, become homeless, or move to another short-term shelter program.

 As DC's oldest domestic violence shelter, My Sister's Place (MSP) offers comprehensive programs and services that holistically address the unique challenges survivors face towards independence and promote a coordinated community response to this pressing public health issue.
 These currently include: